Mathnerd314/stroscot/docs/Commentary/Logic.rst

 The question of whether a given set comprehension is defined is undecidable, as we can encode the lambda calculus and hence the halting problem - the beta rule :math:`(\lambda x.
 A) t` does the same substitution as :math:`t\in\{x\mid A\}`.
 We can approximate definedness with a termination checking algorithm, type system, or syntactic check:

-* Strict comprehension, i.e. the bound variable can only appear once in the formula :cite:`shirahataLinearSetTheory1998`
+* Strict comprehension, i.e. the bound variable can only appear once in the formula :cite:`shirahataLinearSetTheory1998` Very restrictive.
-* New Foundations's stratified formulas :cite:`forsterQuineNewFoundations2019` :cite:`holmesElementarySetTheory1998`
+* New Foundations's stratified formulas :cite:`forsterQuineNewFoundations2019` :cite:`holmesElementarySetTheory1998` NFU + Infinity + Choice is known to be consistent with the theory of types with the Axiom of Infinity, and is a subtheory of ZFC + "there is an n-Mahlo cardinal for each concrete natural number n".
+But the stratification is restrictive, e.g. we cannot define a set of sets that contain themselves even though this definition is well-founded.
-* Hindley-Milner type inference (since the simply typed lambda calculus terminates)
+* Hindley-Milner type inference (since the simply typed lambda calculus terminates).
+Seems like a reasonable check.
-* A size-checking algorithm like in :cite:`jonesCallbyvalueTerminationUntyped2008`
+* A size-checking algorithm like in :cite:`jonesCallbyvalueTerminationUntyped2008`.
+Seems to have unpredictable behavior, but may solve some things HM can't.
-* Brute-force expansion
+* Brute-force expansion.
+Also somewhat unpredictable.
+* Intersection type system.
+Typeable iff terminating, but undecidable in general and tricky to approximate.
+But should be strictly better than HM.

 There is also :cite:`shirahataLinearConservativeExtension1996` which allows sets built from ZF's axioms.